 You can set up automated journeys for a variety of different situations, like sending a welcome series to new subscribers or a voucher to subscribers who click on certain links inside an email.

-Setting up an automated journey only takes a few minutes, but it can really help marketers who are manually segmenting and sending emails.
-And, here's the best part, research shows your ROI is pretty good.
+Setting up an automated journey using email templates only takes a few minutes, but it can really help marketers who are manually segmenting and sending email marketing campaigns.
+And, here's the best part, research shows your ROI is pretty good, especially with the rise of interactive email.

 Personalised, triggered emails increase open rates by 25%, double transaction rates, and give revenue per email a 63% boost, according to a study from Experian.